-In his pivotal theoretical piece Three Essays on the Theory of Sexuality, originally published in 1905, libido was a central piece of the puzzle for his theories of development and psychopathology – in particular its relation to childhood.
-A decade later he published his review and current synthesis of libido theory in his New Introductory Lectures on Psychoanalysis.
+In his pivotal theoretical work titled 'Three Essays on the Theory of Sexuality', which was originally published in 1905, libido was a central piece of the puzzle for his theories of development and psychopathology, in particular its relation to childhood.
+A decade later, Freud published his review and current synthesis of libido theory in his New Introductory Lectures on Psychoanalysis.

 Other historical views on libido

-David A. Rapaport completely replaced the concept of libido with nonspecific and more general drive energy.
+David A. Rapaport completely replaced the concept of libido with a nonspecific and more general drive energy.
 George S. Klein, one of the most influential systematizers of psychoanalysis, was very judgmental about the uncritical acceptance of libido theory and considered it one of the focal dilemmas confronting psychoanalysis.

 - Wertlieb, D. Libido.
 In: Weiner IB, Craighead WE, editors.
 The Corsini Encyclopedia of Psychology.
 Fourth Edition.
 John Wiley & Sons, Inc., Hoboken, New Jersey; 2010. pp. 927-928.